victorfreitas/wpupper-share-buttons/readme.txt

 * Adds before, after the contents post or both

-* Create a new table to store the sharing number of posts
+* Create a new table to store the share number of posts

 * Store some options with the data that will be used to show, hide, stylize and remove specific buttons.